gofilipa/orals/queer_modernisms_list.md

 - Rosenberg, Jordy. *Confessions of the Fox*.
 2018.

 ## Specters
+* Schreiner, Olive. *The Story of an African Farm*.
+1883.
 * Rachilde. *Monsieur Venus*.
 1884.
 * James, Henry.
-"The Beast in the Jungle."
-1886.
+"The Beast in the Jungle," 1886 & "The Figure in the Carpet," 1896.
 * Freud, Sigmund. *Dora: Fragments of an Analysis of a Case of Hysteria*.
 1905.
 * Mansfield, Katherine.
 "Bliss".
 1918.
-* Hall, Radclyffe. *The Well of Loneliness*.
-1928.
+* Hall, Radclyffe.
+"Miss Ogilvy Finds Herself, 1926 & "*The Well of Loneliness*, 1928.
 * Isherwood, Christopher. *Goodbye to Berlin*.
 1939.
-* Highsmith, Patricia. *The Price of Salt*.
-1952.
 * Radicalesbians.
 "The Woman-Identified Woman".
 1970.
 * Delaney, Samuel. *The Motion of Light in Water*.
 1988.
 * Butler, Judith. *Gender Trouble*.
 1990.